 In 2016 IIMS came of age when it celebrated its 25th Anniversary and celebrates its 30th birthday in 2021.

 The global regions covered by IIMS board members and overseas representatives are: Asia, Australasia, Bangladesh, Cameroon, China, Croatia/Adriatic, Dubai, East Africa, Germany, India, Ireland, Italy, Malaysia, Maldives, Malta, Mexico, New Zealand, Panama, Pakistan, Peru, Philippines, Qatar, Reunion Island & Mauritius, Sweden, Turkey, Trinidad, Tunisia, UK, USA.

 The Institute holds conferences each year in many of these regions and a Conference and Annual General Meeting in the UK.
 Members travel from all over the world to network with peers, learn about marine industry developments and get updates on the wider work of the IIMS.

-Branches of the Institute are located in Australia, Canada, India, New Zealand, Pakistan and UAE.
+Branches of the Institute are located in Canada, India, Nigeria and UAE.
 Each branch has a Chairman and full working committee.

 Click to read the IIMS Information Booklet V2